aredn/documentation/arednGettingStarted/mesh_status.rst

 In addition to the neighbor node name, there are text abbreviations in parentheses that tells how the neighbor node is connected and the status of the link.

 Link Type
-  - ``rf``: Note that there is no link type identifier for radio links, so links without one of the identifiers below can be considered ``rf`` links.
+  - Note: There is no link type identifier for radio links, so links without one of the identifiers below can be considered a radio link.
   - ``dtd``: indicates a direct *Device to Device* connection (typically using an Ethernet cable) between the nodes.
   - ``tun``: indicates the path to the neighbor node is over an Internet tunnel. ``(tun*?)`` next to a mesh node in the *Remote Nodes* column indicates the node has tunnel links over the Internet to connect mesh islands together. ``?`` is a number indicating the number of tunnel connections on that node.
   - ``xlink``: indicates a connection between the nodes that traverses cross-linked devices.